0xPolygonHermez/zkevm-bridge-service/README.md

 ## Docker build
-For the local build, we need to define the env variables `private_token` with your personal github token.
+For the local build, we need to define the env variable `private_token` with your personal github token.